 - Represented operator of marine park in a putative class action brought under consumer protection and false advertising laws alleging that plaintiffs made purchases of tickets and merchandise in reliance on false or misleading statements regarding the company’s animals.
 The Court entered judgment for the defendant after a bench trial, holding that no plaintiff had standing to bring the case.

-- Represents a manufacturer, a distributor and retailers in a multidistrict litigation alleging personal injury, economic loss, and product liability claims arising out of an alleged “contaminant” related to the recall of valsartan.
+Represented a generic active pharmaceutical ingredient manufacturer, finished dose manufacturer, distributor, and retailers in a multidistrict litigation alleging product liability and consumer fraud claims arising out of an alleged impurity in popular blood pressure medication.